How to Install French Drains

 Step one: Plan your location

 Where is water collecting in your yard and why?
-You need to be sure that your water problem is not due to a damaged water line on the property.
+You need to be sure that your water problem is not due to a water line that needs repair on the property for starters.
 French drains are only helpful in removing runoff from rain or melted snow.
 After identifying the location you want to channel water away from, you need to decide where you want that water to go.
 The easiest way is to direct the water into an existing drainage, a body of water, or the street.

 Step two: Map out the channel